This article teaches us How to Build a Simple LED Circuit; an LED is small special light that shine when to get electricity.

 How to Build a 220V LED circuit:

-A 220V LED circuit is setup with some electric parts to make LED work from 220V power.
+A 220V LED circuit uses some electrical parts to make LED work with 220V power.

-This kind of circuit are used in places where light plug give 220V like some countries have that high voltage.
+People use this kind of circuit in places where power plugs give 220V, like in some countries with high voltage supply.

 Circuit Working: